CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

    |br| |br|

 #.
 Take a screen capture of the test results and save them as an image file.
-When you :ref:`submit your pull request <submit-pr>`, you must attach the unit test results.
+When you :ref:`open a pull request <open-pull-request>`, you must attach the unit test results.

    .. attention:: Test on real devices whenever possible.
 If you use the Python mock functionality, make sure the expected output is from a real device.